 Tropes common to all instalments in the SciADV Series:

-- The Anime of the Game: Most of the mainline entries have received or is receiving an anime adaptation.
+- The Anime of the Game: Most of the mainline entries either have received or will receive an anime adaptation.

 - Big Bad: The Committee of 300 are the overall villains of the series, as they plan to reduce humanity to a population of one billion and unite the remainder under a single totalitarian utopia where peace is maintained through the eradication of free will.
 Every individual Big Bad has some kind of connection to them, direct or otherwise.